Our people

 Following an early career in the Australian Departments of Productivity and then Trade, Richard worked in Japan, including at the University of Nagasaki.
 Returning to Australia he was involved in national research reforms, and was a co-author of Australia’s Primary Industries & Energy R&D Act 1989 establishing 15 national industry R&D corporations.
 He helped found the Land & Water Resources R&D Corporation, where he established a wide range of national research programs including the National Dryland Salinity Program, Managing Climate Variability Program and the Social and Institutional Research Program among many others.

-Leading a collaborative research team involving University of Tasmania, five State Governments, four industry peak research organisations and numerous community groups, Richard jointly won an Australian Banksia Award in 2008 for his oversight Australia’s largest agricultural biodiversity.
+Leading a collaborative research team involving the University of Tasmania, five State Governments, four industry peak research investment organisations and numerous farming and community groups, Richard jointly won an Australian Banksia Award in 2008 for his oversight of Australia’s largest agricultural biodiversity program to that time.
 In 2009 he was appointed as an Adjunct Professor at the University of Southern Queensland and an Adjunct Associate Professor at the Australian National University.
 In 2013 he was made a Fellow of the Australian Institute of Agricultural Science & Technology.

 Our associates